Funny: Lords and Ladies

 - There are a few sequences in which Ponder has a conversation involving only him, the Librarian ("Ook.") and the Bursar ("Two lumps, Cherie, hold the coffee!").
 His responses indicate that the Librarian is the more intelligible of the two.

-- Jason Ogg hitting three elves with the first thing he could find.
-Another elf.
+- Jason Ogg hitting four elves with the first thing he could find: another elf.

 - Magrat learning about bees from Mr Brooks.
 Nature is never really as cuddly as she wants it to be.
 Mr Brooks, on the other hand, has admirable bloodlust.
 "Slash!
 Stab!
 Hehheh!"